 Cardiac Intensive Care Unit (CICU)

-The team includes intensive physicians, cardiovascular surgeons, cardiologists, neonatologists, cardiac anesthesiologists, intensive nurses, respiratory therapists, pharmacists and nutritionists.
-At Cook Children's Heart Center we believe in a team approach for the care of children with heart disease because we realize that each patient presents unique challenges and requires individually tailored therapies across many different medical services and programs.
+Our CICU is a dedicated, 14-bed unit that averages more than 500 patients each year.
+The team includes intensivists, cardiovascular surgeons, cardiologists, neonatologists, cardiac anesthesiologists, cardiac-trained intensive care nurses, respiratory therapists, pharmacists and nutritionists.
+At Cook Children's, we believe in a team approach for the care of children with heart disease because we realize that each patient presents unique challenges and requires individually tailored therapies across many different medical services and programs.

 Appointments and referrals